International

 We welcome students from India

 Leicester is a vibrant, diverse and multicultural city with a history stretching back nearly 2,000 years.
 Every year the city hosts festivals and celebrations such as Diwali, Lunar New Year and the Caribbean Carnival.
-The city has been voted as the UK's 9th most affordable city for students in Natwest's Student Living Index 2023 and there are plenty of opportunities for part-time work while you study.
+The city has been voted as one of the UK's most affordable places for students (SI-UK 2023) and there are plenty of opportunities for part-time work while you study.

-There are a number of ways of funding your studies at Leicester, including scholarship options available to international students.
+There are a number of ways of funding your studies at Leicester, including scholarships of up to £5,000 per year available for all international students.
 We have a variety of courses which include an optional 'Year in Industry', where students can develop key skills for the graduate market and expand their professional network.

 Learn more about the University's partnership with The Apollo University (TAU), where students can begin their studies in data science, with two years at TAU in Chittoor, Andhra Pradesh, India, with the opportunity to progress to their final year at the University of Leicester.